tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 ### Limitation of nwjc
 The compiled code runs **slower than normal JS**: ~30% performance according to v8bench.
 Normal JS source code will not be affected.
 Again, if you have a real need against this limit, please file an issue and we'll find time to fix it.

 The compiled code is **not cross-platform nor compatible between versions** of node-webkit.
-So you'll need to run `nwsnapshot` for each of the platforms when you package your application.
+So you'll need to run `nwjc` for each of the platforms when you package your application.

 ## Usage of the deprecated nwsnapshot way